umbraco/UmbracoDocs/14/umbraco-workflow/getting-started/configuration.md

 #### ActionNotificationPeriod

-A `string` representing the period between checking for, and sending, action notifications for active workflows.
+A `string` that represents the period between checking for and sending action notifications for active workflows.
 The default value is five minutes.
-The permitted value is a `TimeSpan`-parseable string, eg `0.00.01:00` for one minute.
+The permitted value is a `TimeSpan`-parseable string, for example, `0.00.01:00` for one minute.

 #### EnableTestLicense